 - pie crust either homemade or store bought

-On a lightly floured work surface, roll out the bottom crust.
-Spray a 10 or 12-inch cast iron skillet with cooking spray or lightly coat with canola oil, using a clean paper towel.
-Place the rolled out crust in the bottom.
-Gently press into the pan lightly, using your fingers.
-Use kitchen sheers to trim the edges of the crust, to about 1/2-inch past the pan rim.
+- On a lightly floured work surface, roll out the bottom crust slightly larger in diameter than your baking dish.
+Gently place the pie crust into the pan lightly, using your fingers.
+Use kitchen shears to trim the edges of the crust, to about ½-inch past the pan rim.

-Use a slotted spoon to scoop the apples into the pan.
+- Use a slotted spoon to scoop the apples into the pan.
 Discard the remaining lemon juice.
-Sprinkle with sugar, cinnamon, nutmeg, and instant tapioca.
+Sprinkle the apples with sugar, cinnamon, nutmeg, and instant tapioca.

 - Roll out the top crust.
 Place the top pie crust over the seasoned apples.